vaishakbelle/vaishakbelle.github.io/talks.md

 ---

-An archive of seminars, invited talks and other announcements can be found [here](/news/).
+An archive of seminars, invited talks and other announcements can be found [here](/news/) and [in my twitter feed](https://twitter.com/vaishakbelle).

 Some of the slides are below: